elasticdotventures/eva.c0re/_General/jargon.md

 ## nda "Non Disclosure Agreement"
 a legally binding document that prohibits disclosure of trade secrets or proprietary technical information.
 The Elastic.Ventures NDA Is located at http://bit.ly/elasticventures-sme-nda

+## n00b (newb, newbie)
+a new user to a system; usually enables the tutorial and makes the AI throw soft punches.
+EV segments n00b traffic separately to measure the success of a various flow.

 ## null (vote)
 the idea that it isn't a "yes" or a "no" it's something else;  when voting in a "shareholder poll";